-Fewer Millennials are in longterm, committed relationships than any generation past.
-According to Pew Research Center, 59 percent of adults ages 18-29 were married in 1960, while only 20 percent of adults that age were in 2011.
-And, from a recent Gallup poll, 64 percent of 18-29 year olds are not living with or married to a partner.
+Fewer Millennials are in long-term, committed relationships than any generation past.
+According to Pew Research Center, 59 percent of adults ages 18 to 29 were married in 1960, while only 20 percent of adults that age were in 2011.
+And, from a recent Gallup poll, 64 percent of 18 to 29 year olds are not living with or married to a partner.

 But here’s what you probably haven’t heard:

-According to The Journal of Sex Research, only 31.9 percent of college students from 1988-1996 reported having more than one sexual partner in the past year—compared to a nearly-identical 31.6 percent of today’s students between 2002-2010.
+According to The Journal of Sex Research, only 31.9 percent of college students from 1988 to 1996 reported having more than one sexual partner in the past year — compared to a nearly identical 31.6 percent of today’s students between 2002 and 2010.
 Another study found that millennials have fewer sexual partners than any other generation since our grandparents, who at the same age averaged just two partners each.